How the Future of Work May Impact Our Well-Being

-Second, our Future of Work grantees have identified numerous examples where discrimination and bias, both intentional and unintentional, go unchecked in the gig economy, and traditional worker protections are absent, deepening vulnerabilities.
+Second, our grantees have identified numerous examples where discrimination and bias, both intentional and unintentional, go unchecked in the gig economy, and traditional worker protections are absent, deepening vulnerabilities.

-Takarah, for example, cleans homes in New York City through an app called Handy.
-Handy’s policy protects their cleaners against “no-show” clients by paying them a kill fee so long as they remain within 500 feet of the no-show client’s home for at least 30 minutes after the scheduled start time.
+Takarah, for example, cleans homes in New York City by finding gigs on an app.
+The app company’s policy protects their cleaners against “no-show” clients by paying them a kill fee so long as they remain within 500 feet of the no-show client’s home for at least 30 minutes after the scheduled start time.
 The app tracks their location.
 But for some women like Takarah, waiting can get uncomfortable, particularly when she is working in wealthy, predominantly white neighborhoods like the Upper East Side.

 "It’s uncomfortable because I am black and...I stand out” as she waits out her 30 minutes on the stoop or sidewalk near the home.
 “So I don’t like to be in that situation,” she told researchers of a study we funded called “Beyond Disruption.”
 She will sometimes opt to leave, and forfeit her kill fee for the client’s no-show.
 “Sometimes I don’t get paid for that and I don’t think that is fair.”